HarryLovesCode/Vulkan-API-Book/book.md

 autoreconf --install
 ./configure
-make
+make -j4
 ```

-Once you've done that, you should find all the binaries located in the `bin` folder.
+Once you've done that, you should find all the binaries located in the `./bin` folder.

 # Building Code on Windows

-To build on Windows, you'll need **Visual Studio 2015**.
+To build on Windows, you'll need Visual Studio 2015.
 You can find the Visual Studio solution in the root directory of the repository.
 Just open that and you can pick and choose which chapters to build and run.

+# Who am I?

+I'm Harry and I'm a young developer who enjoys 3D graphics.
+I've worked with WebGL, OpenGL, and DirectX and when I heard about Vulkan, I was excited to get started!
+This is, in a way, and experiment because I'm publishing as I go.
+Thus, the book may be rough around the edges.
+Feel free to submit issues or pull requests on Github and add inline comments through Gitbook.